BarsTiger/KOTIKOTstandalone/README.md

 # KOTIKOTstandalone
-Projects that will not appear in KOTIKOT_launcher \
+Projects that can be distributed standalone, without KOTIKOT_launcher
-Or maybe will